 A Few Notes on the Sabbath-Sunday Debate

 The Sabbatarian demand that Christian worship (which includes the breaking of bread, the apostles teaching, hymns and prayer) ought to take place on the seventh day of the week (the Jewish Sabbath) is unsupported by both the Bible and early Christian history.
-Whereas there is no controversy over the fact that the Jews have always worshiped on Saturday, there is no biblical command for the Christian church to continue this practice, or any example in the Scripture that they did so.
+Whereas there is no controversy over the fact that the Jews have always worshiped on Saturday, there is no biblical command for the Christian church to continue this practice, or Scriptural example that they did so.

 The Bible only specifies the week day of one Christian meeting, and identifies it as happening on the “first day of the week” (commonly called Sunday) in Acts 20:7.
 This accounts for all of the biblical record of the identification of the day of worship in a Christian context (with breaking of bread and preaching).
 There isn’t a single example of this type a Christian meeting happening on Saturday.
 I exclude the outreach of the apostles to the Synagogues – these were not Christian meetings.

 Surely, if God knew that the act of worship on the first day of the week would be the “mark of the beast” (as Adventists believe), the only record of a Christian meeting for worship would not have been recorded on that day.
 Also, would He not have provided examples of Saturday gatherings for the purpose of Christian worship within the apostolic church?

 Contrary to Sabbatarian misinformation, it was not the Roman Catholic Church that introduced the practice of Christian worship on Sunday.
 The Eastern Orthodox church received and perpetuated the tradition of meeting on the first day of the week.
 The Eastern church continues to recognize that Saturday is the Jewish Sabbath, which is remains as a memorial of creation, but should not be confused with Sunday, and has not been replaced by Sunday: